In this post some more useful members of the Brassica or Crucifer family. It covers most of the yellow flowered ones!

 - The seeds are anthelmintic, diuretic, laxative and stomachic.

-An annual forming persistent populations by rivers, where it is a member of the tall-herb community in the flood zone, and on sea-cliffs and shingle.
-It is also widespread as a casual on roadsides and waste ground, and can occur at the edge of arable fields.
+An annual herb forming persistent populations by rivers, where it is a member of the tall-herb community in the flood zone, and on sea-cliffs and shingle.
+It was formerly cultivated on a field-scale for its seeds and it is also widespread as a casual on roadsides and waste ground, and can occur at the edge of arable fields.

 Since the 1950s, black mustard has become less popular as compared to brown mustard, because some cultivars of brown mustard have seeds that can be mechanically harvested in a more efficient manner.